Woman crossing street killed during police pursuit in Newark

 NEWARK, New Jersey (WABC) --Authorities are investigating after a pedestrian was struck and killed during a police pursuit in New Jersey.

-The Essex County Prosecutor's office says 29-year-old Priscilla Goday was struck Saturday night as she was crossing South 14th Street in Newark.
+The Essex County Prosecutor's office says 29-year-old Priscilla Godoy was struck Saturday night as she was crossing South 14th Street in Newark.

 According to investigators, two men in a stolen Jeep Cherokee carjacked at gunpoint a victim driving a 2011 Ford Taurus in East Orange.